Tennessee State Tigers football

 The Tennessee State Tigers football program represents Tennessee State University in the sport of American football.
-The Tigers compete in the NCAA Division I Football Championship Subdivision (FCS) as member of the OVC–Big South Football Association.
+The Tigers compete in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Ohio Valley Conference.

 History

-NCAA Relegation
+NCAA relegation

 In 1981, the Tennessee State Tigers were relegated from Division I-A to Division I-AA.

-First FBS Victory
+First FBS victory

-Tennessee State Tigers first FBS victory came in 2017 when they defeated the Georgia State Panthers 17-10 for Georgia State's season home opener.
+Tennessee State's first victory over an NCAA Division I Football Bowl Subdivision (FBS) opponents came in the opening game of the 2017 season, when the Tigers defeated the Georgia State Panthers, 17–10.